smoketurner/dropwizard-money/README.md

 A bundle for using [Money](http://javamoney.github.io) objects in Dropwizard applications.
 This bundle provides:

-* Jackson module for serializing/deserializing Money objects
+* Jackson module for serializing/deserializing `Money`/`FastMoney` objects
-* JDBI argument mappers for persisting Money objects as a BigDecimal SQL type
+* JDBI argument mappers for persisting `Money` objects as a BigDecimal SQL type
+* JDBI argument mappers for persisting `FastMoney` objects as a Numeric SQL type
-* Jersey `MoneyParam` for serializing/deserialzing Money objects
+* Jersey `MoneyParam` for serializing/deserialzing `Money` objects
+* Jersey `FastMoneyParam` for serializing/deserialzing `FastMoney` objects
 * Jersey `MonetaryExceptionMapper` for handling `MonetaryException`

 Usage